 |The Museum of Antigua and Barbuda||(268) 462-1469||Downtown St. John's, 4.8 mi.
 Northeast of Central Jolly Harbour|

-Like learning some of the historical roots of foreign countries?
-If yes, you might want to visit one or two of these historical sites during your time in Jolly Harbour.
+Enjoy learning about the history of foreign countries?
+If that's the case, you might enjoy visiting one or two of these historical attractions while vacationing in Jolly Harbour.

-A common landmark for vacationers is Greencastle Hill Park.
-It is found 2.5 mi.
+Many travelers choose to visit Greencastle Hill Park.
+It is located 2.5 mi.
 East of central Jolly Harbour.
 One of the highest hills in Antigua, Greencastle Hill has been a popular place for hikers, tourist, and locals for most of recorded history.
 With beautiful views of the surrounding area, it is not uncommon to find people here simply enjoying the scenery.

-Another interesting landmark worth visiting is Fort Barrington.
-It is located in Five Islands, 4.3 mi.
+Another popular destination is Fort Barrington.
+It is situated in Five Islands, 4.3 mi.
 North of central Jolly Harbour.
 Built in 1796, the British hoped that this fort would help protect the island from the French and other enemies, which it successfully did.
 Visitors to the site will be able to explore the old rooms and take in the breathtaking views from the position.

 Fort James: Once of the earlier British forts on the island, Fort James was constructed in 1706 in fear of an eventual French invasion.
 Till this day it stands guard in front of St. John's Harbor, though now mainly as a tourist attraction.